 6. What made you decide to wear a medical ID bracelet?

 Well, with P.O.T.S. you never know when you will pass out.
 Therefore, that was the number one reason for choosing to wear a medical ID.
 The second reason is we are both severely allergic to Sulfa, amongst other things, and we both have other health issues besides P.O.T.S.

 7. Has your medical ID ever helped you in an emergency?

 No, having a medical ID has not helped either of us in an emergency...yet.
 However, it gives both of us peace of mind to know it's on our wrist and it is there should we need help.
 As a Mom, I am glad to have been able to purchase a bracelet from Lauren's Hope for Francessca.
-I like the fact that you can put more information on her medical ID tag then the average medical ID bracelet.
-For instance, we have Francessca first and last name, her illness, allergy, and contact information.
+I like the fact that you can put more information on her medical ID tag than the average medical ID bracelet.
+For instance, we have Francessca's first and last name, her illness, allergy, and contact information.

 8. Where can I go to learn more about your experience and P.O.T.S.?

 I have a blog called, P.O.T.S. and Plans.
 It is stocked full of information for those who have P.O.T.S. or a chronic life altering illness.
 I have diabetes and other health issues so I add tips for these as well.
-My daughter also has a blog entitled Positively P.O.T.S.ie (it's for teens basically and tells how she deals with P.O.T.S.)
+My daughter also has a blog entitled Positively P.O.T.S.ie (it's for teens basically and tells how she deals with P.O.T.S.).